 ELECTROCHEMICAL SYNTHESIS

-There is no question that the energy landscape in the United States is undergoing a metamorphosis towards energy carriers and energy conversion processes that possess a reduced anthropogenic carbon footprint.
+There is no question that the global energy landscape is undergoing a metamorphosis towards energy carriers and energy conversion processes that possess a reduced anthropogenic carbon footprint.
 Because of its increased efficiency compared to internal combustion, the transportation sector is seeing the gradual electrification of passenger vehicles which is expected to dramatically grow in the next decade.
 In the electricity sector, coal is becoming less and less economically attractive and is being replaced largely by natural gas and an ever-increasing amount by solar and other renewable energy technologies that are becoming more and more cost competitive every day.
 On top of this, the threat of global climate change has brought considerable social, economic and political attention to the need for a significant reduction in CO2 emissions around the world.
 However, in the industrial sector, the least efficient sector in our economy after transportation, transformative innovations have lagged.
 The largest subset of the industrial sector from an energy perspective is the production of commodity chemicals – accounting for 5.5% of global energy consumption, which relies heavily on conventional natural gas and petrochemical processing.
+Our group aims to develop alternative chemical pathways that not only reduce CO2 emissions, or remove CO2 directly from the atmosphere, but to do it in a way that is economically viable.

 As the main component of natural gas, methane is a well-established and widely available (at low cost with the recent discoveries of vast amounts of shale gas) feedstock for the production of chemicals, particularly small chain organics.
-Despite being widely deployed, its use has an intrinsic constraint that makes the process unavoidably expensive and environmentally concerning: methane is first converted to synthesis gas (“syngas”) through steam reforming, which is done at very high temperatures (~ 900C) and is very highly exothermic (DelH@900C = 227 kJ/mol).
-The need for this significant amount of high-quality heat is met through burning of additional methane, making this process extremely carbon inefficient (~1/2 of all methane becomes CO2, not a desired product).
+Despite being widely deployed, its use has an intrinsic constraint that makes the process unavoidably expensive, energy consuming, and highly CO2 emitting.
 Therefore, many have called for the low temperature, direct transformation of methane to chemicals and fuels one of the “Holy Grails in Chemistry” – and advances in catalysis are central to achieving it.
+Our group investigates catalysts and reactors for electrochemical methane conversion to C1 and C2 products.

 CONTACT US